AmmarSayed/12-JavaScript-From-Zero-to-Expert/README.md

-# Course Material and FAQ for my Complete JavaScript Course
+# The Complete JavaScript Course 2022: From Zero to Expert!

 ## What you will learn